 The Firefly volunteers and Firefly Express vehicles provide free transport to local cancer patients and their families in Doncaster to Weston Park Cancer Centre.
 The initiative was originally set up in 2006 by Denise Dee Dunn, who made a commitment to create a free service for future hospital patients, to help reduce the financial burden associated with regularly travelling long distances to a city centre location and levels of stress and anxiety experienced.

-Weston Park Cancer Charity provides free and safe travel if you live in the Chesterfield area and need to travel to and from Weston Park Cancer Centre and Sheffield Teaching Hospitals for cancer treatment.
+Weston Park Cancer Charity provides free and safe travel if you live in the Chesterfield, Barnsley or Rotherham and need to travel to and from Sheffield hospitals for cancer treatment or appointments.